watson-developer-cloud/assistant-simple/README.md

     }
     ```

-1. Paste  the `password` and `username` values (without quotation marks) from the JSON into the `CONVERSATION_PASSWORD` and `CONVERSATION_USERNAME` variables in the `.env` file.
+1. Paste  the `password` and `username` values (without quotation marks) from the JSON into the `ASSISTANT_PASSWORD` and `ASSISTANT_USERNAME` variables in the `.env` file.
 For example:

     ```
-    CONVERSATION_USERNAME=ca2905e6-7b5d-4408-9192-e4d54d83e604
+    ASSISTANT_USERNAME=ca2905e6-7b5d-4408-9192-e4d54d83e604
-    CONVERSATION_PASSWORD=87iT7aqpvU7l
+    ASSISTANT_PASSWORD=87iT7aqpvU7l
     ```

-1. In your IBM Cloud console, open the Conversation service instance where you imported the workspace.
+1. In your IBM Cloud console, open the Watson Assistant service instance where you imported the workspace.

 1. Click the menu icon in the upper-right corner of the workspace tile, and then select **View details**.